Anemia

 An inadequacy of either Vitamin B12 or folate may result in a macrocytic, megaloblastic anemia.
 This condition is further characterized by ineffective erythropoiesis, resulting in intramedullary hemolysis, which leads to elevated indirect bilirubin and LDH levels.

-Because of the reactions shown above, an inadequate supply of folate will lead to an anemia, as well as a buildup of homocysteine, as the first reaction will not be able to move forward
+Because of the reactions shown above, an inadequate supply of folate will lead to a buildup of homocysteine, as the first reaction will not be able to move forward

 With an inadequate supply of Vitamin B12, there is also stalling of the first reaction, leading to a buildup of homocysteine, however there will also be a buildup of methylmalonic acid because of the second reaction’s inability to occur.
 With this, there will also be a decreased amount of Succinyl-CoA available for myelin production and the patient will likely experience neuropathies in addition to anemia.